Security Team

 Domains registered to the holder NUX (Nux s.r.o.).

-The security of our systems, customer data, and infrastructure is essential to us.
-If you identify a security vulnerability concerning Nux s.r.o. systems, we appreciate your responsible report.
-This page defines the rules of cooperation between security researchers and Nux.
+The security of our systems, customer data, and infrastructure is a priority for us.
+We welcome responsible reports of vulnerabilities affecting systems within our scope of operations.
+This page sets out the rules of cooperation between security researchers and Nux s.r.o.

 • Production services (web applications, APIs) operated by Nux s.r.o.